FlatQube Price Reaches $0.14 on Exchanges (QUBE)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 FlatQube’s total supply is 2,000,000 tokens and its circulating supply is 14,937,900 tokens.
+The official website for FlatQube is flatqube.io.
 FlatQube’s official Twitter account is @flatqube and its Facebook page is accessible here.
 FlatQube’s official message board is flatqube.medium.com.
-FlatQube’s official website is flatqube.io.

-It is usually not presently possible to purchase alternative cryptocurrencies such as FlatQube directly using US dollars.
-Investors seeking to trade FlatQube should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FlatQube using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as FlatQube directly using US dollars.
+Investors seeking to acquire FlatQube should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy FlatQube using one of the aforementioned exchanges.

 Receive News & Updates for FlatQube Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FlatQube and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.